 Did you find anything of value about this resource?

 Are there resources you would suggest that provide additional information and/or other viewpoints on this topic?

+What would you u like the library to do with this resource?

-Signature of requestor: DATE:
+Signature of rec guestor: DATE:

-DURHAM COUNTY Library (
+Do DURHAM COUNTY Library

 Staff use only

 Date received:

 Location:

 Staff initials:

-Date Director received:
+Date Director re ceived:

-Director's initials:
+Director's initials S